-8.6 Serious Impacts of the Fishery Ecosystem
+7.6 Serious Impacts of the Fishery on the Ecosystem (F)

-Fundamental Clause 12.
 Considerations of fishery interactions and effects on the ecosystem shall be based on best available science, local knowledge where it can be objectively verified and using a risk-based management approach for determining most probable adverse impacts.
-Adverse impacts of the fishery on the ecosystem shall be appropriately assessed and effectively addressed.
+Adverse impacts on the fishery on the ecosystem shall be appropriately assessed and effectively addressed.